Academic Policy Committee

 Board of Governors representative

-Chairs of APC Sub Committees
+Chairs of APC Subcommittees

-Director, Teaching and Learning Services
+Director of Teaching and Learning Services or delegate

-One member from each of the faculties (named by Senate Nominating Committee)
+One member from each of the Faculties (named by Senate Nominating Committee).

 Three undergraduate students